 Similar to swelling is inflammation.
 This one is not pretty.
 Inflammation is reddening of certain parts of the body and most frequently occurs on the face.
 That means blemishes stick out more as they may become reddened or worsen from the chemicals and hormones in alcohol.
 While we are young and as we drink less, inflammation reduces in a fairly short time.
 It may take hours, days, or weeks, but as we decrease our alcohol intake our bodies become more efficient in healing.
 Blood circulates faster, freer, and more easily for a more even texture and skin tone.
 However, if we continue to drink excessively or at the same rate as we age, our inflammation can become constant.
 This is can lead to an extreme and indefinite case of inflammation, otherwise known as Rosacea.
 This skin condition comes in different forms and is most common on the face.
 It is usually seen on the apples of cheeks and foreheads.
 It can also be easily mistaken for a rash and, in some extreme cases, may cause facial disfigurement.

 One of the things humans dread most is wrinkles.
 Alcohol increases the production of wrinkles by destroying collagen in our skin.
 Collagen is responsible for making our skin flexible.
 When we’re healthy, our skin can be pulled and bounce right back.
 Of course, this changes naturally as we age.
 Those who regularly consume alcohol, however, can expect an onset of early aging due to faster collagen reduction.

 If you’re new to recovery, starting over, or still in the throes of alcoholism, know that it’s never too late to turn things around.
-Over time, long-term excessive drinking will cost you not only your looks, but also your job, your reputation, people you care about, your happiness and eventually even your life.
+Over time, long-term excessive drinking will cost you not only your looks but also your job, your reputation, people you care about, your happiness, and possibly even your life.